soundasleep/spritify/README.md

 }
 ```

-You can then use spritify as part of your build script:
+You can then use _spritify_ as part of your build script:

 ```
 php -f vendor/soundasleep/spritify/spritify.php --input default.css --png img/all_sprites.png --output default-compiled.css
 ```

-(A Grunt NPM helper task will be published later.)
+You can also use the new [grunt-contrib-spritify task](https://github.com/soundasleep/grunt-contrib-spritify) in your Gruntfile.

 For example, [CryptFolio](https://cryptfolio.com) uses Spritify to transform [this stylesheet](https://github.com/soundasleep/openclerk/blob/master/site/css/default.scss) into a [compressed stylesheet](http://cryptfolio.com/styles/default.css) with a [PNG spritesheet](http://cryptfolio.com/img/default-sprites.png).